ldfaiztt/ImageProcessing/ReadMe.txt

         File type long name: ImageProcessing.Document

 ImageProcessingView.h, ImageProcessingView.cpp - the view of the document
-    These files contain your CImageProcessingView class.
+    These files contain your MyImageProcessingView class.
-    CImageProcessingView objects are used to view CImageProcessingDoc objects.
+    MyImageProcessingView objects are used to view MyImageProcessingDoc objects.

 res\ImageProcessingDoc.ico
-    This is an icon file, which is used as the icon for MDI child windows for the CImageProcessingDoc class.
+    This is an icon file, which is used as the icon for MDI child windows for the MyImageProcessingDoc class.
 This icon is included by the main resource file ImageProcessing.rc.